 In workshops and lessons, we do our best to create a judgement-free zone, where we can let go and really explore our voices, partly because it’s fun (and beginning singers need to find out that singing can be fun), and also because when you’re locked in by constant judgement it’s practically impossible to think straight or hear clearly, much less to learn how to sing.
 I say, “Let’s replace cringe and judgement with curiosity.
 If you find yourself cringing because you’ve made a ‘mistake’ or sung a note that doesn’t sound right to you, try making a quick shift into a different mindset.”

-Instead of, “Oh my god, I suck!”, try, “Huh.
+“Huh.
 That’s not what I was expecting to come out of my mouth!”
-And then ask, “How so?”
+And then ask, “How so?
+How is it different that what I expected?”
 Compare!
 Contrast!
-This is what even experienced singers and musicians do all the time — they’ve just learned to do it really fast so that they can adjust their sound before anyone’s really heard it.
+Even experienced singers and musicians do this all the time — they’ve just learned to do it really fast so that they can adjust their sound before anyone’s really heard it.
 This is what practicing is.
-“Was I a little flat?
-A little sharp?
+“Was I a little low?
+A little high?
 Did I come in a little soon?
 A little late?”

 Curiosity, on the other hand, opens us up and places us in a state of receptivity.
 This is where real learning and transformation happens.

 So, Here’s a Good First Thing to be Curious About.

 Why the cringe in the first place?
 For you?
 Why do you cringe?
 Where does your fear come from?
 What are the voices in your head saying?
 What is the physical manifestation of your singing cringe?
 Does your throat tense up?
 Do you blush?
 Do you stop short and apologize?
 Whatever it is that constitutes your personal embarrassment / judgement / cringe reaction will become less powerful if you turn towards it and give it a good look.
 You don’t have to let it be the boss of you!